People living on the edges of national parks and other protected areas in Kenya and Nepal face daily threats from wildlife.

 Helping people and wildlife live better together

-Thanks to the incredible generosity of donors to our For People, For Wildlife appeal in 2019, we launched our project in 2020 to support four communities in Kenya and Nepal to co-exist more harmoniously with wildlife by building financial resilience, improving livelihood opportunities and forging stronger relationships with wildlife authorities.
-By making it easier to live alongside wildlife, we also aimed to reduce the need to engage in wildlife crime and support the protection of vital ecosystems.
+Thanks to the incredible generosity of donors to our For People, For Wildlife appeal in 2019, we launched our project in 2020 to support four communities in Kenya and Nepal to co-exist more harmoniously with wildlife by building financial resilience, improving livelihoods and creating opportunities to forge positive relationships with wildlife authorities.
+Coupled with mitigation techniques to reduce human-wildlife conflict, the project aimed to reduce the costs of living alongside wildlife to discourage engagement in wildlife crime and enable the stewardship of vital ecosystems.

 The 3-year project had four key activities

-• Supporting community members to adopt new livelihoods, decreasing their reliance on natural resources from their surroundings, improving their quality of life and food security, and increasing their support for conservation.
+- Supporting community members to diversify their livelihoods to include wildlife-friendly enterprises that decreased their reliance on natural resources, improving their quality of life and food security, and increasing their support for conservation.

-• Improving relationships between community members and protected area staff through outreach and enagement activities.
+- Improving relationships between community members and protected area staff through outreach and engagement activities.

 Creating a more balanced world

-The transformation in both countries is in part due to the project's community outreach activities, which helped to raise awareness of the rules and regulations surrounding wildlife crime.
-And, because the project supported community members to build their financial capital through local banking systems and newly established livelihoods, they are now less reliant on local natural resources to sustain themselves.
+The significant reduction in both countries is in part due to the project's community outreach activities, which helped to raise awareness of the rules and regulations surrounding wildlife crime and illegal natural resource use.
+Concurrently, the project's support to community members to build financial capital through local banking systems and diversify to more sustainable livelihoods has reduced their reliance on natural resources for subsistence and income.

 Year-on-year increases in wellbeing scores for project participants was another huge achievement of the project.
 In Kenya, being part of a village savings and loans association not only motivated over 200 community members to begin saving money, but also enabled members to build their capacity, confidence and knowledge to establish new enterprises, including beekeeping, poultry and goat farming.